 395 Methods and Materials for Teaching Family and Consumer Sciences.
 (5) Organization of teaching units and lesson plans; selection and use of teaching methods and materials.
 Prerequisite: identification to pursue a teaching curriculum.
 Prerequisite recommended: EDSEC 380.

 490 Practicum in Family and Consumer Sciences Education.
 (1-3) Individual or group studies and experiences.
 Experience with professional standards, regulations, and supervision in the work related to family and consumer sciences chosen by the student.
 Prerequisite: permission of the department chairperson.
 A total of 9 hours of credit may be earned, but no more than 3 in any one semester or term.

 492 Implementation of Vocational Education Programs.
 (3) Emphasizes techniques for implementing vocational education programs, including applications to management, public relations, and professionalism in vocational home economics.
 Prerequisite: FCSED 392, 395.

 493 Coordination of Cooperative Programs in Vocational Education.
 (3) Coordination of class instruction and work experience.
 Includes recruiting, selecting, supervising, and evaluating students; selecting training stations; working with an advisory committee; role of coordinator; techniques and legal concerns of coordination; and placement and follow-up of graduates.
 Prerequisite: FCSED 392, 395.

 FAMILY AND CONSUMER SCIENCES: FASHION MERCHANDISING AND APPAREL DESIGN (FCSFA)

 101 Dimensions of Clothing.
-(3) Analysis of dress and adornment emphasizing dimensions that affect design and end uses of textiles and clothing.
+(3) Analysis of dress and adornment emphasizing dimensions that affect the design and end uses of textiles and clothing.

 102 Fundamentals of Apparel Construction.
 (3) Basic knowledge of garment construction, clothing selection, and art principles as applied to clothing.